lutsen/lagan/README.md

 Install Lagan
 =============

-Install Lagan and its dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lagan/lagan [project-name] 0.7`
+Install Lagan and its dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lagan/lagan [project-name]`
 (Replace [project-name] with the desired directory name for your new project)

 The Composer script creates the *cache* directory, *config.php* file and RedBean *rb.php* file for you.